rocky-linux/documentation/docs/guides/file_sharing/sftp.md

 echo "Changes reversed"
 ```
 Script explanation: You do not make this script executable.
 The reason is that you do not want it accidentally run.
 The script runs (as noted above) like this: `bash /usr/local/sbin/quickswitch`.
 This script makes a backup copy of the `sshd_config` file just like all of our other examples above.
 It then edits the `sshd_config` file in place and searches for the *FIRST* occurrence of `PasswordAuthentication no` and changes it to `PasswordAuthentication yes` then restarts `sshd` and waits for the script user to hit <kbd>ENTER</kbd> before continuing.
 The system administrator running the script would be in communication with the new system administrator, and once that new system administrator runs `ssh-copy-id` to copy his key to the server, the system administrator who is running the script hits enter and that reverses the change.

+In short, many ways exist for adding another system administrator after the implementation of SSH lock down procedures.

 ## Conclusion